n0b0dy-arch-btw/wcpm/README.md

 # 🌍 World Compute Package Manager (WCPM)

-**WCPM** is a lightweight, script-driven package manager designed for Arch Linux systems.
+**WCPM** is a lightweight, script-driven package manager designed for Linux systems.
 It downloads and executes `.sh` installer scripts hosted on the website/GitHub Pages—no package database, no clutter—just clean and customizable Bash.

 ![WCPM Logo](https://dev.world-compute.com/logo.png)